AIGAdc/dcdesignweek.org-11ty/source/pages/home-internal.md

 sectionOneColorCombo: background-color-gray
 sectionOneHeader: What is DC Design Week?
 sectionOneBody: >-
-  If you don’t already know us, DC Design Week (DCDW) is an annual celebration of DC’s creative community: An ever-growing body of professionals, makers, and voices working across design disciplines.
+  If you don’t already know us, **DC Design Week (DCDW) is an annual celebration** of DC’s creative community: An ever-growing body of professionals, makers, and voices working across design disciplines.

   **This year’s theme is: Community Recovery & Wellbeing.** You’ll see community-based healing and wellness woven into this year’s events and branding.
 While the DC Design Week committee plans some of your favorite annual events (including keynotes, parties, and more), we’re excited to use our community-curated event model again.
 For the second year in a row, most DCDW events will be proposed and hosted by you, our community!

   Find more details on what we’re looking for below.
 You can also join us for an **information session on May 25, 2022**, to learn more about [submitting an event.](#)
+sectionOneQuestionsID: sectionOneQuestionsID
+sectionOneQuestions:
+  - question: What is DC Design Week’s stance on including in-person events during the pandemic?
+    answer: >-
+      This year, most programming will be virtual via Zoom or Zoom Webinar, or a hybrid of an in-person event streamed through Zoom.
+For all in-person events, we will be following CDC-recommended guidelines.

+      For virtual events, we strongly recommend you join your Zoom session via your computer so you can easily view the presenter and any visuals they may share.
+Download the Zoom app ahead of time to make joining your events as smooth as possible.
+You can also join through your browser.
+    trigger: question-1
+    expanded: false
+  - question: How does event ticketing and pricing work?
+    answer: >-
+      COVID-19 is a rapidly changing, ongoing pandemic.
+The wide distribution of vaccines in DC and across the nation makes us hopeful that we can bring back more in-person event experiences to DCDW 2022..

+      **We plan to host a few small, in-person, indoor events (less than 20 attendees with masks) and a few, larger, in-person, outdoor events for DC Design Week 2022, from October 14–21.**

+      That said, **DC Design Week will always follow** [the latest CDC guidance on hosting in-person gatherings.](#) As a result, we might pivot events to virtual experiences if the situation changes.
+Prospective event partners must understand this when proposing in-person events.
+We will work with selected event partners to ensure that each in-person event follows the latest CDC guidelines and has appropriate contingency plans.
+    trigger: question-2
+    expanded: false
 sectionTwoColorCombo: background-color-white
 sectionTwoHeader: What is DC Design Week looking for in an event?
 sectionTwoBody: >-